 Green Forest.
 56 days.
 Green romaine type.
-Smooth ribbed, thick, crispy and sweet leaves. .
+Smooth ribbed, thick, crispy and sweet leaves.

 Loma.
 36 days.
-Three words describe this new lettuce: frilly, compact, and crisp.
+Three words describe this lettuce: frilly, compact, and crisp.
 It is tender and crunchy with a mild flavor, and resists tip burn and bolting.
-A Batavia variety, it starts out resembling a leaf lettuce and matures to a heavy, compact bunch.
+It starts out resembling a leaf lettuce and matures to a heavy, compact bunch.